joshuagryphon/plastid/docs/source/glossary.rst

         (e.g. nucleotide-wise sequence conservation).
 Popular genome browsers include `IGV`_ and the `UCSC genome browser`_.

+    deep sequencing
+    high-throughput sequencing
+        A group of experimental techniques that produce as output millions of reads (strings) of short DNA sequences.

     k-mer
         A sequence *k* nucleotides long.